vineel19/mkdocs/README.md

 Python 3.6 on Alpine

-MkDocs is a simple static website generator that's geared towards building project documentation.
+MkDocs is a simple static website generator.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.

 Description: